What is RAG?

 Use descriptive file names

-File names appear in source citations and help agents understand context: Good file names:remote_work_policy_2024.pdfemployee_onboarding_checklist.pdfgdpr_compliance_guidelines.pdf
+File names appear in source citations and are prepended to chunk embeddings: Good file names:remote_work_policy_2024.pdfemployee_onboarding_checklist.pdfgdpr_compliance_guidelines.pdf

 document_final_v3.pdfpolicy.pdfuntitled.pdf